aduu-dev/tools-gogit/README.md

 gogit replace .
 ```

-A backup is being written into "go.mod.b".
+A backup is being written into `go.mod.b`.

 To reapply a backup: